-And ease a wretched Lover's Moan; Unconstant Woman proves true to no Man, She's gone and left me here alone.
+And ease a wretched Lover's Moan;

+United ant Woman proves true to no Man,

+Et's gone and left me here alone.
-I made her Presents of Rings and Jewels, With Diamond Stones I gave her too; She took them kindly, and call'd me Jewel,

-And said her Love to me was true: But in the end she prov'd unkind,

-When I thought she had been my own; Unconstant Woman, &c.
+made her Presents of Rings and Jewels, With Diamond Stones I gave her too; took them kindly, and call'd me Jewel, And faid her Love to me was true: but in the end she prov'd unkind, When I thought she had been my own; minstant Woman, &cc.

-For three Months time we saw each other, And she oft said she'd be my Wife; I had her Father's Consent and Mother,

-I thought to have liv'd a happy Life:

-She'd laugh and toy both Night and Day,

-But at length she chang'd her Tone;
+of three Months time we saw each other, And the oft faid she'd be my Wife; her Father's Consent and Mother, Hought to have liv'd a happy Life: hed laugh and toy both Night and Day, But at length she chang'd her Tone; Woman proves true to no Man, Misseft me now to make my Moan,

+Many;

+Many a time we have walk'd together,

+Both Hand in Hand to an Arbour green;

+Where Tales of Love in Sun-shiny Weather,

+We did discourse and were not seen:

+With a kind Salute we did dispute,

+While we together were alone:

+Unconstant Woman she's true to no Man,

+She's gone and left me here alone.

+Since Peggy has my kindness slighted,

+I'll never trust a VVoman more;

+Twas in her alone I e'er delighted,

+But since she's false I'll leave the Shoar:

+In Ship I'll enter, on Seas I'll venture,

+And sail the VVorld where I'm not known:

-Unconstant Woman, proves true to no Man, She's left me now to make my Moan.
-VOL. V. G
+Unconstant Woman proves true to no Man,

-Many

-Many a time we have walk'd together, Both Hand in Hand to an Arbour green; Where Tales of Love in Sun-shiny Weather, We did discourse and were not seen: With a kind Salute we did dispute, While we together were alone: Unconstant Woman she's true to no Man, She's gone and left me here alone.

-Since Peggy has my kindness slighted, I'll never trust a VVoman more; 'Twas in her alone I e'er delighted, But since she's false I'll leave the Shoar: In Ship I'll enter, on Seas I'll venture, And sail the VVorld where I'm not known: Unconstant Woman proves true to no Man, She's gone and left me here alone.
+She's gone and left me here alone.

 Sorrow banish'd in a Mug.
-The Words by Sir Edward Morgan.
+The Words h Sir Edward Morgan.

 F Sorrow the Tyrant invade thy Breast,

-Haul out the foul Fiend by the Lug, the Lug,
+Haul out the foul Piend by the Lug, the Lug,

-Let nought of to morrow disturb thy Rest,
+et nought of to morrow disturb thy Rest,

 But dash out his Brains with a Mug, a Mug.

-If Business unluckily goes not well,
+f Business unluckily goes not well,

 Let the fond Fools their Affections hug,

-To shew our Allegiance we'll go to the Bell,
+hew our Allegiance we'll go to the Bell,

 And banish Despair in a Mug, a Mug.

-If thy VVife proves not one of the Best, the Best, But admits no time but to think, to think; Or the weight of thy Forehead bow down thy Crest, Divert the dull Damon with Drink, with Drink, If Miss prove peevish and will not gee, Ne'er pine, ne'er pine at the wanton Pug, But find out a fairer. a kinder than she.
+thy VVife proves not one of the Best, the Best,

+But admits no time but to think, to think;

+I the weight of thy Forehead bow down thy Crest,

+Divert the dull Damon with Drink, with Drink,

+Mil's prove peevish and will not gee,

+Ne'er pine, ne'er pine at the wanton Pug,

-But find out a fairer, a kinder than she, And banish Dispair in a Mug, a Mug.
+ut find out a fairer, a kinder than she,

+And banish Dispair in a Mug, a Mug.

-If dear Assignation be crost, be crost,
+dear Assignation be crost, be crost,

 And Mistress go home in a rage, a rage;

-Let not thy poor Heart like a Ship be tost,
+et not thy poor Heart like a Ship be tost,

 But with a brisk Brimmer engage, engage:

-VVhat if the fine Fop and the Mask fall out,
+Vhat if the fine Fop and the Mask fall out,

 And the one Hug, and t'other Tug,

-VVhile they pish and fie, we will frolick in Stout, And banish all Care in a Mug, a Mug.
+Vhile they pish and sie, we will frolick in Stout,

+And banish all Care in a Mug, a Mug.
-If toying young Damon by Sylvia's Charms,

 At length should look pale and perplexed be;

 To cure the Distemper and ease those harms,

-Go straight to the Globe and ask Number three:
+Go strait to the Globe and ask Number three:

-There beauties like Venus thou canst not lack,
+There Beauties like Venus thou canst not lack,

 Be kind to them, they will sweetly hug;

 There's choice of the Fairest, the Brown or the Black,

 Then banish Despair in a Mug, a Mug.